 - Cooked Toor Dal

-- Pre-cook Dal – Wash toor dal and take all the ingredients listed under cook dal to a pressure cooker.
+- Take all the ingredients listed under 'pre-cook dal' to a pressure cooker.
 Cook until dal is soft.
-In my pressure cooker it is 7 whistles and then 5 minutes on low.
-Let the pressure release naturally.
-Keep aside
+In my stovetop pressure cooker it takes 7 whistles and then 5 minutes on low.
+In Instant Pot, it is 10 minutes on manual.

-- Tamata Pappu – Heat oil in a saucepan, add cumin and mustards, and let the seeds splutter.
+- Heat oil in a saucepan or a saute pan, add mustard seeds and let the seeds splutter.
+Then add cumins seeds.

-- Add crushed garlic and saute for few seconds.
+- Add crushed garlic and saute for a few seconds.

-- Add coriander powder, turmeric powder, chili powder, salt and mix well.
-Roast for few seconds.
+- Now add the spices; coriander powder, turmeric powder, chili powder (opt), salt and mix well.
+Roast for a few seconds.

-- Add tomatoes and cook for until tomatoes are just soft but not mushy.
+- Add tomatoes and cook until tomatoes are just soft but not mushy.